Fighting for Freedom

 The unlawful detention of Frik Potgieter and Peter Huxham in Equatorial Guinea

-On the night of February 9, 2023, South Africans Frik Potgieter and Peter Huxham checked into their hotel in Malabo, Equatorial Guinea, a West African country.
+On the night of February 9, 2023, South African Frik Potgieter and Peter Huxham, a dual South African and UK citizen, checked into their hotel in Malabo, Equatorial Guinea, a West African country.
 These two engineers were scheduled to return home to South Africa the next morning after a five-week work rotation for their employer, SBM Offshore.

 That evening, Frik and Peter, who did not know each other, were separately summoned to the hotel reception, unaware that they were about to be arrested by the Equatorial Guinean police on fabricated drug trafficking charges.
 Frik and Peter were innocent, yet their lives were about to be turned upside down.

 Unbeknownst to Frik and Peter, their arrest followed South Africa’s seizure of luxury assets belonging to Equatorial Guinea’s Vice President, Teodore Nguema Obiang Mangue (known as Teddy).
-Just two days before Frik and Peter were arrested, South Africa had impounded his super yacht.
-Prior to this, South Africa had seized two of his luxury villas in Cape Town.
+Just two days before Frik and Peter were arrested, South African courts had impounded his super yacht.
+Prior to this, the SA courts had seized two of his luxury villas in Cape Town.
 The seizures followed a court ruling in South Africa on a separate matter, unrelated to Frik and Peter.
 This incited Teddy’s outrage against South Africa, as evident in his social media posts.

 Even though the super yacht was subsequently released, the villas remain impounded, and Frik and Peter remain in prison.

-It’s clear Frik and Peter are political pawns, being held as state hostages in retaliation for South Africa’s seizure of the Vice President of Equatorial Guinea’s luxury assets.
+It’s clear Frik and Peter are political pawns, being held in retaliation for South Africa’s seizure of the Vice President of Equatorial Guinea’s luxury assets.
 They are caught in the diplomatic cross-fire between South Africa and Equatorial Guinea.

-Frik and Peter, esteemed professionals with exemplary records in the oil and gas industry, were simply in the wrong place at the wrong time.
+Frik and Peter are esteemed professionals with exemplary records in the oil and gas industry.
+They were simply in the wrong place at the wrong time.
 They are beloved fathers, partners, grandfathers, both their families, and their communities.
 For their families, every passing day without them is an eternity of missed moments and cherished memories that can never be regained.
 Their loved ones want them to come home.

 For his 5-week rotation break back in South Africa, Peter was planning to compete in the Cape Town Cycle Tour, kite-surf, help his partner, Kathy, build their new home, and spend time with his family.
 Frik had his sights set on fishing, helping his daughter arrange her wedding, and doing maintenance to their family home.